nikitaivochkin/nikitaivochkin.github.io/_posts/2019-01-25-what-ive-achieved.md

 This January I was in vacation and was learning quite intensively The day after tomorrow I come back to my job.
 It means I won't have lots of time to learning but I'll try to find.
 During this time I met data directed programming and collections.
 The nearest aim is trees, prototypes and reiteration last four themes.

 #### p.s.
-Yesterday I was listening to Ivan Glushkov podcast where came Kirril Mokevnin.
+Yesterday I was listening to Ivan Glushkov podcast where came Kirill Mokevnin.
 He told about history of Hexlet and some very interesting things.
 I advise you to listen to.
 Link to record is [here](https://devzen.ru/episode-0226/).